Tag Archives: fatherhood

 Picture2Dad: A son’s first hero.
 A daughter’s first love.

-The fathers in my family are called Dad, Daddy, and Papi.
+The fathers in my family are affectionately referred to as Dad, Daddy, and Papi.
 Newsflash: None are perfect!
 But each one represents love, courage, provision, and strength.
 Their eyes glow with purpose.
 Their smiles melt hearts.
 Their chest swells with pride.
 Their callous hands protect.
 They stand tall with dignity.
 And their embraces offer comfort and assurance.
 Yes, they are the pillars of our households.

 It’s said that every man is trying to either live up to his father’s expectations or make up for his father’s mistakes.
-I don’t know if that’s true.
+I’m not sure if that’s true.
 I only know that each man represented in my family strives to be the very best possible.
 Each holds a mantle and carries a torch for the next generation.
 Each dad represented in my family lays a solid foundation, even those who have crossed over to the other side.
 I can’t help but think about my own grandfathers.
-They were strong, respected dedicated men with a constant presence.
+They were strong, respected, dedicated men with a constant presence.
 They left behind a legacy.
 When the tough got going, they didn’t cave under pressure.
 They persevere with Puerto Rican pride in every fiber of their being.

 I salute you all.